doombubbles/bg3-mods/README.md

 **The Universal Cloth** - Combines most of the effects of The Physical Cloth and The Mental Cloth.
 Combine using a Thread of Uninhibited Kushigo, and supply the final power up using the Orphic Ring (which you can now get from Orpheus w/o killing him).

+**Gloves of Finesse** - Lets you Sneak Attack with non-finesse weapons.
+Sold by Sticky Dondo at the Guildhall.

+**Gloves of Ultimate Skullduggery** - Combination of the Stalker Gloves and Gloves of Finesse using the "Secrets to Skullduggery" found in High Security Vault n°9 (the one with the Elegant Studded Leather)

 ### Wyrmling Staves

 A set of staves that are counterparts to the Gold Wyrmling Staff